beenfrog/beenfrog.github.io/_posts/2015-12-30-write-read-lmdb-example.md

 - code
 comments: true
 ---
-This is an example to show how to wirte and read lmdb file for caffe with python.
+This is an example to show how to write and read lmdb file for caffe with python.
 You can use cv2 to read your own image data.

 Write